 You use search engines to search for information on the internet.
 Google is well-known, but there are others.
 Every seach engine has a search box.
-You click in this box, and then type one or more words (e.g. kite flying) and click on 'Search' or 'Go' or press the Enter key () on your keyboard.
+You click in this box, and then type one or more words (e.g. kite flying).
+This is called the search key.
+Now click on 'Search' or 'Go' or press the Enter key () on your keyboard.
 The search engine will list links to webpages which contain these words.

 The amount of information on the internet is staggering, but it's not all good quality.
 When looking at any webpage, try to work out who put it there, and how reliable it is likely to be.
 If you don't like where you end up, use the Back button to back out.
 Many parents prefer to supervise their young children while on the internet in case they find unpleasant material.